Safety & Technology

 New locate technicians undergo four weeks of classroom and field training, and pass both written and field tests to obtain their locating certification.
 Each new locate technician is closely monitored by field supervisors for an additional month.
 Furthermore, all technicians undergo retraining and testing each year.
 On Target Locating training program exceeds the training standards established by the National Underground Locating Contractors Association (NULCA).
 As further testimony to the quality of On Target Locating training, its trainers are frequently asked to provide training to utilities and major excavators throughout New England.
 On Target's training objectives.

-Construction Division Training
+Services Division Training

 On Target has a unique business/education alliance with Kennebec Valley Community College in Fairfield, ME.
 Almost all new employees within our Construction Division are graduates of this one year program and employees are hired as Apprentice Line Workers with 12 months credit towards their progression to First Class (Journeyman) Line worker.

 The program provides students with the technical background and the manual skills necessary for careers in the installation and maintenance of electrical power, telephone, and cable television systems.
 Safety, pole climbing, and teamwork are emphasized throughout the program while the student learns and performs overhead and underground construction.